 • clearly demonstrate the potential impact of the proposed activity

-• involve or plan to involve also organisations other than universities from the broader research and innovation eco-system of one or both partner universities
+• involve or plan to also involve organisations other than universities from the broader research and innovation eco-system of one or both partner universities

-• have not previously received Get Started Funding
+• have not previously received Get Started Funding.

 Activities can start after the award has been granted.
 They must be completed by 1 December 2026.